IswaryaIlanchezhiyan/Iswarya_asic_course/README.md

 **Boolean Logic Optimisation**

 The optimization of a complex boolean expression is a process of finding a simpler one, which would upon evaluation ultimately produce the same results as the original one.

+**Sequential Logic Optimisation**

+Precomputation is a recently proposed logic optimization technique which selectively disables the inputs of a sequential logic circuit, thereby reducing switching activity and power dissipation, without changing logic functionality.

+There are two techniques for optimisation.

+1.Basic

+- Sequential Constant Propagation

+2.Advanced

+- State Optimisation
+- Retiming
+- Sequential Logic Cloning

 </details>